 There’s no better way to own your own version of the Aztec sun stone than purchasing one of these 10 oz silver bars.
 The actual stone upon which the Aztec Calendar designs were etched is 39 inches thick and weighs in at 24 short tons.
 The stone was carved during the fall of the Aztec Empire and buried for more than 270 years before being rediscovered.

 All of these 10 oz Silver Aztec Calendar Bars are available to you today for purchase in brand-new condition.
-The bars are offered individually inside of protective flips or you can purchase multiples of 10 inside of tubes.
+The bars are offered individually with plastic bubble wrap or you can purchase multiples of 10 inside of tubes.

 The obverse side of the 10 oz Silver Aztec Calendar Bar includes various design elements arranged around a central disk.
 That center disk has a frightening depiction of the Aztec solar deity, Tonatiuh.
 Each of his clawed hands holds a human heart and his tongue is a stone dagger similar to those used in ancient Aztec sacrifice rituals.
 There are three primary rings of designs around this central disk.
 The first ring depicts symbols for the 20 days in each of the 18 months on the Aztec solar calendar.
 The outermost ring features two flaming serpents.